nickemma/url-shortener/README.md

    - Create a PostgreSQL database.
    - Update the `dsn` string in the `initDB` function in `main.go` with your database credentials.

+4. Run Docker:

+   - Docker-compose up -d
+   - The Adminer will start at `http://localhost:8080` for database visualization.

-4. Run the backend server:
+5. Run the backend server:
    ```bash
    go run main.go | make run
    ```
-   The server will start at `http://localhost:8080`.
+   The server will start at `http://localhost:5000`.

 ### Frontend Setup